pearsonkyle/Neural-Nebula/README.md

 After it's done training check the `images/` folder for outputs during the training process

 ## cifar example
-Prior to running the code below you will have to remove the upsampling layers in the GAN (line X and line X) in order to preserve the 32 x 32 output resolution of the generator
+Prior to running the code below you will have to remove the upsampling layers in the GAN ([line 84](https://github.com/pearsonkyle/Neural-Nebula/blob/master/dcgan.py#L84) and [line 95](https://github.com/pearsonkyle/Neural-Nebula/blob/master/dcgan.py#L95) ) in order to preserve the 32 x 32 output resolution of the generator
 ```python
 from keras.datasets import cifar10
 from dcgan import DCGAN